enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

         = find_and_preserve("Foo\n%Bar\nBaz")
         = find_and_preserve("Foo\n<xre>Bar\nBaz</xre>")

-Legacy Haml gives this result, which since it lacks Initial or Trailing Whitespace, and trailing newlines, is the same in WSE Haml:
+Legacy Haml gives this result.
+Because the HamlSource lacks Initial or Trailing Whitespace, and trailing newlines, the result is the same in WSE Haml:

       <zot>
         Foo\n  <pre>Bar&#x000A;Baz</pre>
         Foo\n  %Bar\n  Baz
         Foo\n  <xre>Bar\n  Baz</xre>
       </zot>

 If escaped HtmlOutput is requested, here's the result--with the WSE Haml